ugoogalizer/aqi/README.md

 * Home Assistant yaml configuration to read from RESTful interface

 Not Working and on the TODO list:
+* Autostart of sensor and rest API (optional screen - don't want it on all the time..)
 * HTTP webpage (plot.ly) displaying historic sensor measurements
+* Understand and fix if neccesary the AQI definitions
 * Migrate sensor code from Python2 to Python3
 * Run code in python virtual environment
 * Tidy up repo removing unused artifacts